antonisgiann/Projects-on-tensorflow/README.md

 ### Environment set up
 In the terminal run <b>poetry install</b>, after the installer finishes, run <b>poetry shell</b> and then <b>pip install tensorflow</b> to add tensorflow in the environment
+Everything was run on my personal machine, with CPU: ryzen 7 3700x, GPU: rtx 2060 super

 ### Projects
 <ol>